naranjito72/naranjito72/README.md

   * *Technologies used:* *Jasmine*

+I'd open the back door.
+Although my eyes are always looking through design, the back-end is a world of beauty by itself.
+What happens when you click over that beautiful button?
+How some code lines make possible the communication between your phone and a database?
+Did you ever wonder how your mum gets all the images from your trips?
+To the people who is not use to, [here](https://shop-mongodb-rgm.herokuapp.com/test/) I'll leave a little interface to play with the endpoints.
+To technicians, [this](https://github.com/backEndLaVioleta/shopDb) will be way more interesting.

+  * *Technologies used:* *NodeJs, NestJs, Swagger, TypeScript*

 ### A word to developers

 >“It’s through mistakes that you actually can grow.
 You have to get bad in order to get good.”